fatbobman/ObservableDefaults/Sources/ObservableDefaults/ObservableDefaults.docc/ObservableDefaults.md

 ### Standard Mode (Default)

-In standard mode, all properties are automatically stored in UserDefaults:
+In standard mode, all properties are automatically stored in their respective storage systems:

 ```swift
 @ObservableDefaults